username1565/satori-explorer/README.md

 #### Installation

-1) It takes data from daemon cirquityd.
+1) It takes data from daemon satorid.
 It should be accessible from the Internet.
-Run cirquityd with open port as follows:
+Run satorid with open port as follows:
 ```bash
 ./satorid --enable-cors="*" --enable_blockexplorer --rpc-bind-ip=0.0.0.0 --rpc-bind-port=13337
 ```